ahmedghaly15/CineHub/README.md

 # CineHub-App

-CineHub is the ultimate movies app for film enthusiasts and casual moviegoers alike that uses [The-Movies-Database-(TMDB)](https://www.themoviedb.org/) API.
+CineHub is the ultimate movies app for film enthusiasts and casual moviegoers alike that uses [The Movies Database (TMDB)](https://www.themoviedb.org/) API.
 With a world of entertaining at your fingertips, CineHub offers an extensive collection of now playing, popular, and top rated movies, carefully curated to provide you with the best viewing options.
 You can easily discover new movies to watch and enjoy.
 With features such as detailed movie information, CineHub makes it easy to find your next favorite movie.

 ## Getting Started